 OSHA has outlined “good faith” requirements for chemical manufacturers struggling to meet the June 1, 2015, HazCom deadline regarding new Safety Data Sheets (SDS) and labeling requirements.

 According to an OSHA enforcement memorandum released in February, some manufacturers may not be cited to immediately comply, while they await accurate information from the raw-material providers.
 OSHA will exercise its enforcement discretion to allow for a reasonable time period for manufacturers or importers to come into compliance; however upstream raw-material suppliers who do not have compliant SDSs or labels could be cited.

-Establishing reasonable diligence and good faith effort requires that the manufacturer or importer demonstrate attempt to obtain the necessary SDSs through both oral and written communication directly with the upstream supplier.
+Establishing reasonable diligence and good faith effort requires that the manufacturer or importer demonstrate attempt to obtain the necessary SDS through both oral and written communication directly with the upstream supplier.

 For each mixture shipped by a manufacturer or importer after June 1, 2015 that does not comply with HCS 2012, the following considerations will be made.
 Did the chemical manufacturer or importer:

 Develop and document the process used to gather the necessary classification information from its upstream suppliers and the status of such efforts

 Develop and document efforts to find hazard information from alternative sources (e.g., chemical registries)

 Provide a written account of continued dialog with its upstream suppliers, including dated copies of all relevant written communication with its upstream suppliers